johndoe31415/pyradium/README.md

   -m {interactive,static}, --presentation-mode {interactive,static}
                         Generate this type of presentation.
 Can be one of None, defaults to interactive.
+  -F {timer}, --presentation-feature {timer}
+                        Enable a specific presentation feature.
+Can be one of None and can be given multiple times.
   -l, --re-render-loop  Stay in a continuous loop, re-rendering the
                         presentation if anything changes.
   --re-render-watch path